Adult

 Dear Holy Trinity Family,

-Our Philoptochos chapter provides many ways to get involved.
-Once a month, volunteers at the Carver Center assist food-insecure persons in Port Chester.
-Volunteers provide a meal for HOPE Community Services of New Rochelle several times a year.
-Our Philoptochos chapter sponsors the weekly Community Food Drive.
-Volunteers make sandwiches that are delivered to the Grace Episcopal Church in White Plains and distributed to those in need there.
-Also, once a month, volunteers prepare and deliver a meal that feeds about 60 friends at the Oasis Shelter in New Rochelle.
-Through our Soup Run we provide a meal and various sundry items to the homeless in Manhattan.
-Members of our Prison Ministry have started monthly Saturday morning visits to a correctional facility in Bedford to conduct spiritual classes there.
-Members of our Saint Michael’s Ministry have visited there three times since September.
-On February 9 th The Michael Zoulis Trio joined the fun providing lively Greek music for both residents and volunteers to enjoy.
-There was so much singing and dancing!
-Finally, since September, the Knitting for Charity group and our Book Club have met several times.
-Visit our Church’s website at www.holytrinitynr.org or stop by our Philoptochos bulletin board in the Church foyer for information about what dates are available for you to participate in any of the Outreach Ministries and for further information about these ministries, clubs, and other forthcoming events.
+Of course there are many ways to become involved in our chapter, including volunteering for one or more of our Outreach Ministries.
+Once a month, volunteers at the Carver Center assist food-insecure members of the Port Chester community select healthy groceries.
+Volunteers provide a meal for HOPE Community Services of New Rochelle six times a year.
+Our chapter sponsors the weekly Community Food Drive, which is in special, high gear now during the Lenten season.
+Once a month, volunteers make sandwiches that are delivered to those in need at the Grace Episcopal Church in White Plains.
+Also, once a month, volunteers prepare and deliver a pasta and salad meal that feeds our grateful friends at the Oasis Shelter in New Rochelle.
+Through our Soup Run, we provide a meal, toiletry kits, clothes, and various sundry items to the homeless and those living in shelters in Manhattan and elsewhere.
+One Saturday a month, members of our Prison Ministry visit a correctional facility in Bedford to conduct spiritual classes there.
+Members of our Saint Michael’s Ministry have visited our beloved elderly three times since September 2024.
+Our Philoptochos chapter also provides other ways to be engaged.
+Every month both the Knitting for Charity Club and our Book Club meet.
+Visit our Church’s website at www.holytrinitynr.org or stop by our Philoptochos bulletin board in the Church’s social hall foyer for more information about what dates are available for you to participate in any of the Outreach Ministries and for further information about these ministries, clubs, and all forthcoming events.

 With gratitude and love,